HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 }
 ```

-The procedure is applied to every pair of expected and actual cases with
+The procedure is applied to every pair of expected and actual cases with:

 ```
 val fitness = cases.zip(outputs).map { (case, actual) ->